pulumi/terraform-provider-aws/website/docs/r/codedeploy_deployment_group.html.markdown

 Provides a CodeDeploy Deployment Group for a CodeDeploy Application

 ~> **NOTE on blue/green deployments:** When using `green_fleet_provisioning_option` with the `COPY_AUTO_SCALING_GROUP` action, CodeDeploy will create a new ASG with a different name.
-This ASG is _not_ managed by terraform and will conflict with existing configuration and state.
+This ASG is _not_ managed by this provider and will conflict with existing configuration and state.
 You may want to use a different approach to managing deployments that involve multiple ASG, such as `DISCOVER_EXISTING` with separate blue and green ASG.

 ## Example Usage